H1M4W4R1/VaRA/README.md

 Keep in mind that some countries had an [censored] who decided to use comma instead of dot as decimal point (he/she should burn in hell for that thing).

 Please use `F()` and `S()` methods on `string` and `float` types to parse it using InvariantCulture.

+There's also `V()` method to easily convert comma-separated list of floating strings into list of floats using `F()` method.
+Use `Count` property to get amount of elements in list.

+## External plugins / assets
+External assets are allowed only if its license is not violated by publishing them within this repository. `LICENSE` file should be included within asset / plugin folder.
+Otherwise Pull Request will be denied.

 ## If not mentioned
 Check core scripts and try to keep as close convention as possible.
 This document may be updated if new conventions are required.